 See All Destinations

-Garden View, Complimentary Pilialoha's children's program, FREE self and valet parking, Kids 18 & younger stay FREE
+Garden View, Complimentary Pilialoha's children's program, FREE parking, Kids 18 & younger stay FREE

 This quintessential Hawaiian beach resort is an elegant retreat overlooking Hulopo'e Bay.